SirLonc/Heart-attack-classifier/README.md

 thalach : maximum heart rate achieved

 target : 0= less chance of heart attack 1= more chance of heart attack

+In preprocessing stage I found information about dataset parameters(chol,thalachh etd) and identified risks for each